Visiting Glacier National Park In The Winter

 SNOW BOOTS: You’ll want waterproof shoes that offer good traction, keep you warm, and preferably rise above your ankle to help keep snow out.
 You can also layer on the above-mentioned gaiters if you’re hiking shoes don’t come up to the ankle.
 We use the Canadian brand Kamik for all our cold-weather boots.
 They are fantastic and have held up well after two years of intense trekking in them.

 WARM SOCKS: Socks to keep your toes warm are everything!
-We suggest Smartwool socks or Bison Socks from United By Blue.
-If you’re like me and your feet get cold easily, you might want to start with a small base layer sock and then layer on a second sock.
+We suggest Smartwool socks or Darn Tough Socks. you’re like me and your feet get cold easily, you might want to start with a small base layer sock and then layer on a second sock.

 GLOVES: I started with lined leather gloves, and they just weren’t cutting it in the 32-degree weather, so I used my thick skiing gloves.
 It’s irksome to take them off every time I want to take a photo, but it’s more annoying to have cold hands.
 Make sure to get gloves like these designed specifically for freezing cold weather.